keygle/parseVideo/README.md

   -e, --extractor EXTRACTOR  set extractor (and extractor arguments) -m, --method METHOD        set method (and method arguments)

+  -o, --output FILE  write result (video info) to file (default to stdout)
+      --more FILE    input more info from file to enable more mode

   -d, --debug  set log level to debug
   -q, --quiet  set log level to quiet